 Pin Share Email Tweet Northern California has a number of incredible off-the-beaten-path destinations.
 This weekend road trip will take you to Lassen Volcanic National Park, a lesser known national park with geothermal features.
 Next you will visit the beautiful Burney

-Death Valley National Park is the hottest place on earth where you can find the lowest elevation in North America.
-The extreme conditions of the park made for unique natural wonders to explore including the salt flats, badlands, canyons, waterfalls,
+Death Valley National Park is the hottest place on earth and the lowest elevation in North America.
+The extreme conditions of the park made for unique natural wonders to explore including the salt flats, badlands, canyons, waterfalls, craters and more.

-The United States has 59 incredible national parks.
+The United States has 63 incredible national parks.
 You have probably heard of the popular Yosemite, Grand Canyon, Rocky Mountain, and Yellowstone.
 Not far from all these well known national parks are breathtaking parks that are often missed.
-After spending
+After spending time

-A day trip to Channel Islands National Park, Santa Cruz Island, is the perfect getaway from work.
-Channel Islands National Park is located off the coast of California and is made up of five islands: Anacapa Island, Santa Cruz Island,
+A day trip to Channel Islands National Park, Santa Cruz Island, is a perfect way to spend a vacation day.
+Channel Islands National Park is located off the coast of California and is made up of five islands: Anacapa Island,

 Yellowstone National Park is a unique national park that protects an area where large volcanic eruptions happened with the latest an estimated 631,000 years ago.
 The park has diverse wildlife including bison, wolves, bighorn, elk, grizzly bears, black bears, and

 Arches National Park has over 2,000 documented arches.
 The arches were created by water, ice, extreme temperatures, and underground salt movement.
 Arches National Park is located in Southeast Utah, about 5 miles from Moab.
 The best time to go to Arches

 Offering incredible canyon views, Canyonlands National Park makes you feel like you are on a different planet.
 The canyons were formed by millions of years of erosion of sedimentary rock.
 The Green River and Colorado River carved into the rock